sameer-codes-hub/Data_Science_Project/Medical_Chatbot/README.md

 MedSQUAD is an NLP-based medical question-answering retrieval chatbot that retrieves relevant answers to healthcare-related questions from a medical Q&A dataset.

-The project demonstrates practical applications of Natural Language Processing (NLP), text preprocessing, TF-IDF vectorization, cosine similarity, and Streamlit deployment.
+The project demonstrates practical applications of Natural Language Processing (NLP), text representation, TF-IDF vectorization, cosine similarity, and Streamlit deployment.

 ## 🚀 Live Demo